 Revisions:

 Rev 0: Initial version of the document.

+Rev 1 : update the resolution based on the decision of related CR documents and add CID 501

 Interpretation of a Motion to Adopt

-A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbf D0.4 Draft.
+A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbf D0.5 Draft.
 This introduction is not part of the adopted material.